Leung-Kam-Ho/Auto_Claim_Ollama/README.md

 # Image Analysis and CSV Conversion

 ## Overview
 This project analyzes images and converts the results into a CSV format.
 It utilizes the `ImageAnalyzer` class to process images and the `JsonToCSVConverter` class to convert the JSON output into a CSV file.

+**🤪 Mainly used for generating claim forms from images 🤪**

 ## Requirements
 You can install the required libraries using pip install -r requirements.txt